onthetunnel/Binance-Arbitrage-Bot/README.md

 # dependencies and use

 [python wrapper of the Binance API](https://github.com/sammchardy/python-binance) along with its dependencies.
 You need to copy and paste your binance api key and secret into where it says `"copy and paste here"` at the top of the module, and have on Binance at least .1 ETH and some BNB for paying fees (have this option selected on your Binance account).
-There are four attributes whose values should be user defined.
+There are four attributes that should be user-defined, though default values are given.
 See the comments under `if __name__ == "__main__":` for this.
-Also, the bot doesn't print anything to the screen, but it runs outside of the main thread, so you're free to use the shell.
+The bot doesn't print anything to the screen, though it runs outside of the main thread, so you're free to use the shell to see what/how it's doing.
 To see what orders it's placing, call `client.get_open_orders`, and to check on results, call `bab.get_value_info`.
-If you restart it, you may also want to call `bab.cancel_all_orders` You can also change any of the user-defined attributes in real time.
+If you restart it, you may want to call `bab.cancel_all_orders`, and the user-defined attributes can be changed in real-time.
+Here's an example of what the shell might look like while the bot's running.

 ```
 >>> bab.min_ev=1.004